neocoin/objc_csv_parser/README.markdown

 You can use enumerator style.
 If you want to parse huge number of csv rows, this method can be efficient.

-This don't mean streaming from NSData.
-Generally, csv file size is small (under 5 MB), but parsing time can be very long (10000 lines over).
+This doesn't mean stream parsing from NSData.
+Event if csv file size is small (under 5 MB), but parsing time can be very long (10000 lines over).

 <pre>
 	NSEnumerator* en = [@"aaa,bbb,ccc\n"